lowRISC/opentitan/hw/ip/uart/doc/uart_dv_plan.md

 All test sequences are extended from `uart_base_vseq`.
 It provides commonly used handles, variables, functions and tasks that the test sequences can simple use / call.
 Some of the most commonly used tasks / functions are as follows:
-* task 1:
-* task 2:
+* uart_init:    Configure uart control and fifo related csr with random values
+* send_tx_byte: Program one TX byte to enable DUT to send a TX byte to UART interface
+* send_rx_byte: Drive a RX byte to DUT through UART interface

 #### Functional coverage
 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
 The following covergroups have been developed to prove that the test intent has been adequately met:
-* cg1:
-* cg2:
+* common covergroup for interrupts: Cover interrupt value, interrupt enable, intr_test, interrup pin
+* uart_cg in uart_agent:            Cover direction, uart data, en_parity, odd_parity and baud rate
+* fifo_level_cg:                    Cover all fifo level with fifo reset for both TX and RX

 ### Self-checking strategy
 #### Scoreboard
 The `uart_scoreboard` is primarily used for end to end checking.
-It creates the following analysis ports to retrieve the data monitored by corresponding interface agents:
+It creates the following analysis fifos to retrieve the data monitored by corresponding interface agents:
-* analysis port1:
-* analysis port2:
+* tl_a_chan_fifo, tl_d_chan_fifo: These 2 fifos provides transaction items at the end of address channel and data channel respectively
+* uart_tx_fifo, uart_rx_fifo:     These 2 fifos provides UART TX and RX item when its transfer completes

 #### Assertions
 * TLUL assertions: The `tb/uart_bind.sv` binds the `tlul_assert` [assertions](../../tlul/doc/TlulProtocolChecker.md) to the IP to ensure TileLink interface protocol compliance.
 * Unknown checks on DUT outputs: The RTL has assertions to ensure all outputs are initialized to known values after coming out of reset.
-* assertion 1
-* assertion 2

 ## Building and running tests
 We are using our in-house developed [regression tool](../../../dv/tools/README.md) for building and running our tests and regressions.